-Watson matches best Wimbledon singles performance
+Boulter earns stunning win over Pliskova

 The 24-year-old served for the second set but was eventually beaten 6-3 7-6 (7-3) 6-3 by the American 11th seed.

-Gray saved two set points in the second-tie-break and thought he had saved a third, running away in celebration after stretching for a forehand volley, but a diving Fritz managed to get to the ball and send it back over the net.
+Gray saved two set points in the second tie-break and thought he had saved a third, running away in celebration after stretching for a forehand volley, but a diving Fritz managed to get to the ball and send it back over the net.

 Fritz, 24, will face Slovakia's Alex Molcan in the third round.

-There are four other Britons playing in the singles on Thursday, with Katie Boulter, Harriet Dart, Liam Broady and Jack Draper also in action.
+There are three other Britons playing in the singles on Thursday, with Harriet Dart, Liam Broady and Jack Draper also in action.

-Boulter faces 2021 finalist Karolina Pliskova in the first match on Centre Court and Dart takes on American eighth seed Jessica Pegula.
+Dart takes on American eighth seed Jessica Pegula.

 Broady plays Argentine 12th seed Diego Schwartzman, with Draper last on Court One against Australian 19th seed Alex de Minaur.